San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 49ers stats and trends

-- The 49ers have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the 49ers are winless ATS when entering a game as a favorite of 9 points or more.

-- San Francisco's games this year have eclipsed the over/under in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- San Francisco's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- The 49ers put up 25.3 points per game, comparable to the 27.2 per outing the Falcons surrender.

-- San Francisco is 4-2 against the spread and 5-1 overall this season when the team scores more than 27.2 points.
+- When San Francisco scores more than 27.2 points, it is 4-2 against the spread and 5-1 overall.

-- San Francisco is 2-3 against the spread and 3-2 overall when the team picks up over 364.5 yards.
+- When San Francisco piles up over 364.5 yards, the team is 2-3 against the spread and 3-2 overall.

-- The 49ers have turned the ball over three more times (18 total) than the Falcons have forced a turnover (15) this season.
+- This year, the 49ers have turned the ball over 18 times, three more than the Falcons' takeaways (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Falcons.